AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Nothing that results in human progress is achieved with unanimous consent. — Christopher Columbus
+> Life is what you make it.
+Always has been, always will be. — Eleanor Roosevelt
 <!--END_SECTION:quote-->